This post was updated on by

 All you need is ten minutes of your time and a few key ingredients.
 Broiling them gives a nice crispy outside leaving the middle moist and delicious!
 I chose to use a mixture of half ground beef and half Italian sausage, but you could easily stick with one or the other.
 Use what you have on hand.

-These easy homemade meatballs taste great with any pasta sauce variety.
+These old school Italian meatballs taste great with any pasta sauce variety.
 You can use traditional marinara, garlic and basil, or veggie packed pasta sauce!

 How to make easy homemade meatballs: